Culturally intelligent graduates

 “…students are fairly clear about why they want to go to university – and for the vast majority, it is about getting a better job and having a successful career”

-This view is not confined to the UK, but it does challenge a more traditional view of a universities aim to create and share new knowledge.
+This view is not confined to the UK, but it does challenge a more traditional view of universities aiming to create and share new knowledge.
 Universities have moved from public institutions that have intrinsic standalone value to an extension of high school education – preparing young people to enter the workforce and take their place in society.

 If you prefer video over text, we made a short under 4 min video for you: